 Dance for Parkinson’s – Rickmansworth

-Sessions are delivered by a qualified Dance for Parkinson’s instructor.
+Sessions are organised by Three Rivers District Council and delivered by a qualified Dance for Parkinson’s instructor.
 The Class starts with seated exercises to warm up muscles and increase mobility, and is then followed by choreographed movements to improve coordination and balance.

 Where: William Penn Leisure Centre,Shepherds Lane, Mill End, Rickmansworth.
 WD38JN